MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/Tutorials/UI/preparation.md

   >[!IMPORTANT]
     >The Universal Inventory service is published on [http://localhost:10940](http://localhost:10940) by default.
 If you want to run the Universal Inventory client application on a different computer, you must replace localhost with a network name that the client computer can connect to.
 - Optionally, an outgoing Internet connection on the device where Universal Inventory is installed for:
   - Normalization of inventory data by 3rd party service providers
-  - Automatic updates of patches and fixes to Universal Inventory connector scripts (coming soon)
+  - Automatic updates of patches and fixes to Universal Inventory connector scripts
-  - Automatic updates of the [Universal Inventory catalog](ui-overview#catalogs) database
+  - Automatic updates of the Universal Inventory catalog database
-  - Version detection and download of the latest version (coming soon)
+  - Version detection and download of the latest version
-  - Upload inventory to 3rd party providers of value services (coming soon)
+  - Upload inventory to 3rd party providers of value services

   > [!NOTE]
   > Universal Inventory does not exchange any data over the Internet without your explicit consent.